-Dust control measures in accordance with MM-AQ-1 and MM-BIO-4a, including watering of active construction were implemented.
-Track-out measures consisting of rumble plates and rock aprons were in place and maintained, and traffic control crews were observed manually sweeping up project related track out throughout and at the end of the day (See Photo 2 - Attachment A).
+Dust control measures were observed being implemented in accordance with MM-AQ-1 and MM-BIO-4a, including watering of active construction areas (See Photo 1 - Attachment A).
+Track-out measures consisting of rumble plates and rock aprons were in place and maintained, and traffic control crews were observed manually sweeping up project related track out throughout and at the end of the day.

-Biological monitors were onsite to ensure construction activities remained within the approved work limits and to monitor for sensitive wildlife species (MM-BIO-1a and MM-BIO-1c).
+Biological monitors were onsite to ensure construction activities remained within the approved work limits and to monitor for sensitive wildlife species.
 All excavations were inspected prior to construction activities and throughout the day to ensure that no wildlife species had become entrapped in accordance with MM-BIO-7e.
 Any wildlife found entrapped was removed safely and relocated by the biological monitor.